 A key challenge to assessing long-term and climate-related risks involves what Mark Carney, the Governor of the Bank of England, called “the tragedy of the horizon”.
 Long-term liabilities and assets face a ‘valley of death’ in terms of the time horizons underlying capital allocation decisions in financial markets.
-As a response, we have initiated the ‘Tragedy of the Horizon’ research program to quantify time horizons in the investment chain and elevate long-term risk assessments in financial markets.
+As a response, we initiated the ‘Tragedy of the Horizon’ research program to quantify time horizons in the investment chain and elevate long-term risk assessments in financial markets.

 Key publication: Overcoming Barriers to Long-term Risk-assessment And The Tragedy Of The Horizon.
 This document comprises the ‘enhanced’ minutes of the informal working group that took place during the Piana seminar in September 2016.
 It includes background material on the topic, information on the actions initiated by 2dii after the seminar, and a description of the suggested follow-ups.
 The paper was drafted as part of a working group of participants from institutions such as the German Financial Supervisory Authority and the Bank of England.